craig-nunemaker-lab/craig-nunemaker-lab.github.io/_posts/2018-09-10-william-koch-earns-john-j--kopchick-fellowship.md

 image:
 ---

 (September, 2018) Bill was awarded one of the highly coveted Kopchick Fellowships\!
-He was awarded $10,000 to advance his research entitled, "A Synergistic Approach to the Standard Treatment of Type 1 Diabetes".
+He earned $10,000 to advance his research entitled, "A Synergistic Approach to the Standard Treatment of Type 1 Diabetes".
 See the 2018 awardees [here.](https://www.ohio.edu/research/communications/news-announcements/news-story.cfm?newsItem=89BFCE5B-5056-A874-1DFCB60A22163440)